shukla-sahil/WebAlert-MERN/README.md

   - `User` model includes fields for user details.
   - `Organization` model includes fields for organization name, URL, owner, and users, with URL uniqueness enforced.
 - **Controllers**:
-  - **`organizationController.js`**: Handles creation of organizations, addition of users, and retrieval of user-specific organizations.
+  - **`organizationController.js`**: Handles the creation of organizations, the addition of users, and the retrieval of user-specific organizations.
 - **Routes**:
   - **`organizationRoutes.js`**: Manages routes for organization creation, user addition, and fetching organizations.
 - **Server Configuration**: Sets up routes, middleware, and MongoDB connection.